 The Bottom Line

 Hazelnuts are a great addition to your diet and have been linked to a host of health benefits, including better cardiovascular health, weight loss, and an improved sense of well-being.
-Just be sure to consume in moderation to avoid too many nitrates in your diet, which can exacerbate symptoms in individuals with diabetes.
+Like any other energy-dense food, just be sure to consume in moderation.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!

 - A comprehensive study of hazelnut oil composition with comparisons to other vegetable oils, particularly olive oil (2003, researchgate.net)